Logos-Cell-Stewardship-and-Support/exit-to-logos/docs/other_ideas.md

   - Disaster resilience and mutual aid

 *Rationale:* Gives non-crypto communities a gateway into Logos infrastructure, through a narrative they recognize.

 ---

-## What We’re Not Prioritizing (Yet)

-These ideas were surfaced, but are not currently in scope for this campaign:

-- Logo merch and physical goods (pending production partnerships)
-- Full-blown DAO creation tools (complexity, risk of scope creep)
-- L2 token launches (no plans for speculative assets in this campaign)

----